papir805/papir805/README.md

 ### Glad to see you here!
 Hi, my name is Jonathan.

-After college, my first job was as a reporting analyst, where the majority of my work was performed using Excel.
-My responsibilities included creating and distributing daily, weekly, and monthly reports to stakeholders, and I performed ad hoc requests as needed.
-However, eventually, my love for mathematics led me to transition into a teaching position at the secondary school level.

-Overall, I have more than sixteen years of experience working with mathematics, six of which have been spent as a math teacher who specializes in statistics and calculus.
-I thoroughly enjoy problem solving and derive satisfaction from being able to work a problem through to completion.
-Coming from a teaching background, I have a knack for communicating complex ideas in a way that is easy to digest, and I enjoy learning, especially if it relates to math in some way.
+I have more than fifteen years of experience in mathematics, with five years as a reporting analyst.
+I thoroughly enjoy problem-solving and derive satisfaction from successfully tackling a complex problem.
+Having spent some time as a teacher and tutor, I also have a knack for communicating complex ideas in a way that is easy to digest, and I enjoy learning, especially if it relates to math in some way.

-Roughly three years ago, I was introduced to the idea of data science and immediately became interested.
-Mathematical applications excite me, and seeing data science blend statistics, calculus, and linear algebra together to solve novel and intriguing problems was eye-opening.
-I was off on my journey and began dedicating all of my free time to learning the requisite skills that would enable me to work with data.
+Several years ago, I was introduced to data science and immediately became interested.
+I had never seen such novel and intriguing solutions to problems before, and witnessing data science blend statistics, calculus, and linear algebra was eye-opening.
+To work with large amounts of data, I began beefing up my technical skills through self-learning in my spare time.

-Currently, I'm looking for my first job as a Data Analyst/Scientist and in order to demonstrate proficiency, have spent time building up repositories on GitHub to showcase my skills, share projects, and track my progress on data analytics / data science related topics.
-Please take a look through the repositories here, I hope you find them interesting. -->
+Now, I'm proficient in SQL, Python, Tableau, and Excel, and I'm looking for a job as a data analyst.
+I've spent time creating personal projects to showcase my skills and track my progress on data analytics/data science-related topics.

 # Repositories: